ST10479242/ST10479242-myMASTPOEApp/README.md

 Framework: Expo (React Native + TypeScript)
 Purpose: Mobile App Scripting POE — Part 2

-# 🍽️ Chef’s Menu Creator App
+# 🍽️ Christoffel's Menu App
 A simple and elegant React Native app (built with Expo and TypeScript) that allows a chef to create, view, and manage their restaurant menu dynamically.

 ---